Tuesday, October 30, 2007

 Learn about the ins and outs of doing predissertation and MA fieldwork.
 Our panel can address their issues collecting data in Germany, Turkey, South Korea, and China.
 Audience participation and input will be wonderful, too!

-To suggest and send recommended readings, please email Jennifer Holland, jaholland@wisc.edu.
+NOTE: To suggest and send recommended readings, please email Jennifer Holland, jaholland@wisc.edu.
 Files sent electronically along with the citation will help us compile the reading list.

 * To volunteer to present your in-progress research on migration, email Luisa Feline Freier, freier@wisc.edu.